LebToki/Laragon-Dashboard/README.md

 # Welcome to the Laragon Dashboard !

+Attention developers!
-Attention developers!Are you tired of sifting through a cluttered directory to find your projects and files?
+Are you tired of sifting through a cluttered directory to find your projects and files?
 Look no further than our customized user interface designed specifically for your Laragon server.

 🚀 Pros & Devs love [Laragon](https://laragon.org) and for sure will love our [laragon Dashboard](https://github.com/LebToki/Laragon-Dashboard) since the combination of that stack makes it unbeatable!